The

 (f/16.0).
 The telescope carries two permanent instruments:

-A CCD camera (not shown) equipped with a B V R I and clear filters at at the Cassegrain focus.
+camera (not shown) equipped with B V R I and clear filters at the

 Kcam-III